dzhuang/django-galleryfield/docs/source/widget.rst

    ``galleryfield-builtingalleryimage-fetch`` for :attr:`upload_url`, :attr:`fetch_url`,
    respectively.

-The URL params can be assigned after the formfield is initialized.
+The URL params can be overridden after the form is instantiated.
 For example:

 .. snippet:: python
    :filename: my_app/forms.py